cocoonspace/fsm/README.md

 )
 ```

-Functions call be called when entering or leaving a state :
+Functions call be called when entering or leaving a state:

 ```go
 f.EnterState(StateFoo, func() {